Emblems of the International Red Cross and Red Crescent Movement: Red Crystal

 On 22 June 2006, the ICRC announced that the International Red Cross and Red Crescent Movement adopted the Red Crystal as an additional emblem for use by the national societies.
 The ICRC also announced the recognition of the Palestine Red Crescent Society (PRCS) and the Israeli National Society, Magen David Adom (MDA).
 On 14 January 2007, the third additional protocol entered into force.

-Red Lion with Sun
+Red Lion and Sun

-From 1924 to 1980, Iran used a Red Lion with Sun symbol for its national society, the Red Lion and Sun Society, based on the flag and emblem of Iran.
+From 1924 to 1980, Iran used a Red Lion and Sun symbol for its national society, the Red Lion and Sun Society, based on the flag and emblem of Iran.
 The Red Lion with Sun was formally recognized as a protection symbol in 1929, together with the Red Crescent.
 The symbol was introduced at Geneva in 1964.
 Despite the country's shift to the Red Crescent in 1980, Iran explicitly maintains the right to use the symbol.

 Red Shield of David

 Magen David Adom, the national society of Israel, has used the Red Shield of David as its organization emblem since its foundation.
 The Red Shield of David was initially proposed as an addition to the Red Cross, Red Crescent, and Red Lion with Sun in 1931.
 The proposal was rejected by the ICRC, like the Mehrab-e-Ahmar (Red Archway) symbol of the national aid society of Afghanistan four years later, as well as a wide range of other proposals, due to concerns about symbol proliferation.
 Israel again tried to establish the emblem as a third protection symbol in the context of the Geneva Conventions, but a respective proposal was narrowly defeated when the Geneva Conventions were adopted by governments in 1949.
 As the Red Shield of David is not a recognized protection symbol under the Geneva Conventions, Magen David Adom's recognition as a national society by the ICRC was long delayed.

 It was not until 2006 that the ICRC officially recognized Magen David Adom.
 The adoption of the third protocol emblem paved the way for the recognition and admission of Magen David Adom as a full member of the International Federation, as the rules of the third protocol allow it to continue using the Red Shield of David when operating within Israel and provide a solution for its missions abroad.
 Though the organization only recently gained official recognition, it took part in many international activities, in cooperation with both the ICRC and the Federation, prior to its official recognition.